 Which school diploma do I need?

 For our ATPL training course, you need a general/subject-linked university entrance qualification or secondary school leaving certificate and completed vocational training.
 For our MPL training course, you need a diploma that qualifies you for university matriculation (equivalent to German Abitur) or a general/subject-specific higher education entrance qualification.
-If you are applying with a foreign school diploma, we require the diploma alongside a translation (English or German) as well as an evaluation of the diploma by a German accreditation office (German Zeugnisanerkennungsstelle).
+If you are applying with a foreign school diploma, we initiate certificate recognition at the Bavarian certificate recognition office after passing the group qualification (GQ).
+Subject to successful recognition, you will then go on to the course.
 Applicants with an International Baccalaureate need to provide a certificate from their school confirming that the diploma is equivalent to German higher education entrance qualification (as stipulated in the Conference of Ministers of Culture and Education 1986 in the version published on June 25th, 2010).

 Can I already apply before I have received my school diploma?